* Mandarin speakers want to practice English (and reduce their Chinese accents)?

 * Street parking is FREE from 6 pm onward.

-Show your CURRENT LOCAL ID to the HSPH Security Guard, the UP the open indoor stairwell (follow signs to Kresge 201).
+Show your CURRENT LOCAL ID to the HSPH Security Guard, the UP the open indoor stairwell (follow signs to Kresge 201, 202, 203, or 204).

-E-Mail [masked] and [masked] for a building pass if you don't have a Harvard ID; we convene in Kresge 201; you will ask the HSPH security guard where that is.
+for a building pass if you don't have a Harvard ID; we convene in Kresge 201-204; you will ask the HSPH security guard WHICH of the four rooms we're using that night, and where that is.